Caps & Hats

 MOQ, or minimum order quantity, matters because setup costs are spread across the run.
 Digitizing a logo, matching thread, setting hoop positions, creating a sample, and preparing machines all take time whether you order 72 caps or 2,000.
 Smaller runs usually carry higher unit pricing because fewer pieces absorb that work.

-Order type Typical MOQ Indicative unit range Schedule risk
+Order type Typical MOQ 2026 indicative unit range Schedule risk

-These ranges depend on market conditions, materials, supplier model, and freight.
+These 2026 ranges reflect common bulk cap projects seen across stock and custom programs, but they depend on material costs, supplier model, duty exposure, freight lane, and decoration complexity.
 They are not universal.
 They do show why the cheapest line item can be misleading.
-A $6.80 cap that needs three proof rounds, rush freight, and repacking can cost more operationally than an $8.40 cap specified correctly from the start.
+A $7.20 cap that needs three proof rounds, rush freight, and repacking can cost more operationally than an $8.90 cap specified correctly from the start.

 Visible costs include the cap, decoration, and freight.
 Hidden or semi-hidden costs may include digitizing, sample fees, Pantone matching, puff embroidery setup, patch mold charges, woven label setup, barcode labeling, carton relabeling, rush charges, and split shipment fees.
 Ask for these separately so the quote shows what is included and what triggers an add-on.